-Students should read this form carefully and discuss any questions with Student Access ahead of the semester to make sure they fully understand all policies and how to use their accommodations.
+Students should read this carefully and discuss any questions with Student Access ahead of the semester to make sure they fully understand all policies and how to use their accommodations.
 Students must meet with a Student Access professional staff member before they begin using accommodations to review these procedures and learn how to set up their accommodations as stated in the Letter of Accommodation.

 Records and Registration

 - Students must self-identify to Student Access to initiate a request for accommodations.
 Students must ensure that required documentation regarding their specific disability has been reviewed by the University prior to the initiation of services.
 Student Access reserves the right to deny any request for support service(s) until complete documentation has been received, reviewed, and approved by the University.

 - Disability services are initiated when the application process is complete, and approval is granted by the University through an accommodation outcome letter.
 Student Access does not provide retroactive accommodations.

 - Some accommodations provided at the secondary school level are not appropriate at the collegiate level and students must prepare accordingly.
 The Americans with Disabilities Act and Amendments focuses on providing access and not success.
 The University of Tulsa will provide full access to educational programs and opportunities.
 The University may provide alternative reasonable accommodations rather than the specific accommodation requested by the student and not all requested accommodations will necessarily be approved.
 Students may wish to provide information about past accommodations to assist in the accommodation request process, and documents such as IEPs and 504 plans may be appropriate documentation in some circumstances.
 The institution is not required to fundamentally alter its programs in order to accommodate students.